SE400-P11-PMCL/jenkins-pipeline/README.md

    Open your web browser and navigate to `http://localhost:8080` to access the Jenkins web interface

 4. **Login to Jenkins**:
    You'll need the initial admin password to log in.
 You can find this password in the console where you started Jenkins or at `/var/jenkins_home/secrets/initialAdminPassword`.
-Follow the prompts to set up Jenkins.
+Follow the prompts to set up Jenkins

 5. **Install Plugins**:
    Choose the 'Install suggested plugins' option during the initial setup.
 This will install the necessary plugins for your Jenkins instance.